 Wall Street earnings expectations: The average analyst estimate is earnings of $0.12 per share.
 Estimates range from $0.12 to $0.13.

 What our community says:

-CAPS All Stars are solidly backing the stock, with 100% awarding it an "outperform" rating.
-The community at large backs the All Stars, with 96% granting it a rating of "outperform."
-Fools are keen on Broadridge Financial Solutions, though the message boards have been quiet lately with only 65 posts in the past 30 days.
+CAPS All-Stars are solidly backing the stock, with 100% assigning it an outperform rating.
+The community at large agrees with the All-Stars, with 96% granting it a rating of outperform.
+Fools have embraced Broadridge Financial Solutions, though the message boards have been quiet lately, with only 67 posts in the past 30 days.
 Broadridge Financial Solutions has a bullish CAPS rating of five out of five stars that is about on par with the Fool community assessment.

 At the time thisarticle was published